-If a student does not believe that he or she is receiving requested academic adjustment and/or auxiliary aid, the student must meet with the Director of Disabilities Services immediately.
+If a student does not believe that he or she is receiving requested academic adjustment and/or auxiliary aid, the student must meet with one of the Directors of Disability Services immediately.

 Listed below are procedures for the most common academic adjustments: